 About Lou Weber

-I’m a professor with 25 years of experience in college teaching.
 I’ve been teaching full-time in biology and environmental science programs since the mid-1990s.
-Currently I’m teaching at the University of Saint Francis in Fort Wayne, Indiana.
+Currently I’m a professor at the University of Saint Francis in Fort Wayne, Indiana.
 Before that I taught at Warren Wilson College in Asheville, North Carolina.
 I’ve also taught at Emory, Clemson, and Adams State Universities.

 Photo: Warren Wilson College in the Swannanoa Valley of